toba-0x7/repo-avalanche/README.md

 ## Continuous Deployment & Integration using Github, Jenkins, Sonarqube, Docker, Kubernetes.
+(In Progress)

 ## Prerequisites:
 - JDK 1.8 or later